PlasmaPy/PlasmaPy/docs/contributing/index.rst

 * Contribute new code, documentation, and tests.
 * Refactor existing code and tests.
-* Improve the description of plasma physics in PlasmaPy's documentation.
+* Improve the description of plasma physics in `PlasmaPy's documentation`_.
 * Write educational Jupyter_ notebook that introduce plasma concepts using PlasmaPy.
 * Create videos that show how to use PlasmaPy.